diffblue/gitlab/doc/user/group/manage.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/404856) in GitLab 16.0.

+You can give all users in the group access to Experiment features.

+WARNING:
-These are [Experiment features](/ee/policy/alpha-beta-support.md#experiment) and may produce unexpected results (e.g., low-quality, incomplete, failed pipelines, incoherent, insecure code, offensive or insensitive).
+[Experiment features](../../policy/alpha-beta-support.md#experiment) may produce unexpected results (for example, the results might be low-quality, incomplete, incoherent, offensive, or insensitive, and might include insecure code or failed pipelines).

-This setting enables users in the group to access Experiment features.
 This setting [cascades to all projects](../project/merge_requests/approvals/settings.md#settings-cascading) that belong to the group.